arqex/freezer/README.md

 * Eventful nodes to notify updates to other parts of the app.
 * No dependencies.
 * Lightweight: ~9KB minified (much less if gzipped).
-* Packaged as UMD module to be loaded everywhere.
+* Packaged as UMD module that can be loaded everywhere.
 * Uses common JS array and objects to store the data, so you can use it with your favourite libs like [lodash](https://lodash.com/), [underscore](http://underscorejs.org/) or [ramda](http://ramdajs.com/)

 Do you want to know more?